theelixirhaus/Trellis/README.md

 ###Reference & Help
-Included is an example page outlining the primary class names with usage descriptions.
+Included is an example page outlining the primary class names with usage examples and descriptions.

 You can also view that page here: http://www.theelixirhaus.com/projects/trellis/